NetVizura needs dedicated server

 OS

-4 GB2 GB1 GB1 GB
+6 GB2 GB1 GB1 GB2 GB

-16 GB10 GB5 GB1 GB
+16 GB5 GB5 GB1 GB5 GB

 Tweaking PostgreSQL

 Tweaking PostgreSQL for best performance is a topic on which many books were written, but the following are some common sense suggestions.
-For the curious ones recommended reads (among countless others) are PostgreSQL Optimization Guide and PostgreSQL Tuning Guide.
+For the curious ones, recommended reads (among countless others) are PostgreSQL Optimization Guide and PostgreSQL Tuning Guide.

-In the following example it is assumed that 4 GB of RAM is allocated for PostgreSQL.
+In the following example, it is assumed that 4 GB of RAM is allocated for PostgreSQL.

 parameterrecommended valuecomment